Natural Breathing vs. the Breathing Control System

 How to work with yawning?

 If you are not breathing much, starting with yawning increases your air-volume.
-One yawn is good, because it makes you to realize how deep your inhale ideally should be.
+One yawn is good, because it makes you flex your chest muscles and for you to realize how deep your inhale ideally can – should be.

-But once your breathing is open, which happens with one or a few yawns, continuing yawning, leaves you using up more energy than you take in.
+But once your breathing system is open, which happens with one or a few yawns, continuing yawning, leaves you using up more energy than you take in and thus inhibits your progress.

-Choose to not tighten your jaw muscles when you do Natural Breathing and don’t make the usual pause that happens after a yawn.
-Pick up your inhale immediately right after the end of the exhale, without any pause, and you will stop continuous yawning.
+Choose to not tighten your jaw muscles (TMJ) when you do Natural Breathing and don’t make the usual pause that happens after a yawn.
+Pick up your inhale immediately right after the end of the exhale, without any pause, and your continuous yawning will stop.

 Be aware, at the first inkling, when your jaw muscles start to tighten.
 This is where the Breathing Control System kicks in.
-Resisting this tightening, by focusing on not slowing down your breathing, but continuing your breathing tempo, at the very beginning of the yawn, can get you beyond the urge to yawn and raise your Life-force level.
+Resisting this tightening, at the very beginning of the yawn, by focusing on not slowing down your breathing, but continuing your passionate breathing tempo, can get you beyond the urge to yawn and raise your Life-force level.

 Excerpt from Natural Breathing Own Your Self Manual.